MSR Evo Review

 Energy-efficient walking is what we want, and our testers found that the short length of the Evo made walking a little more natural.
 The compact size is nice on trails and firmer snow and feels less cumbersome for first-time snowshoers to hike in.
 A shorter snowshoe is also generally more agile and easier to walk down steep slopes in.
 Both of these are important qualities on steep, almost technical, alpine terrain.
 Couple that with the precision of a hinged binding and, the diminutive Evo can sometimes be an appropriate choice for steep alpine terrain.

 Drawbacks of the walking comfort of the Evo include the loud nature of the plastic decking and the lack of shock absorption in the rigid hinge and deck combination.

 Ease of Use

-The Evos are the easiest snowshoes to use in our test.
-Novice snowshoers will appreciate the simple Unibody design that lacks daunting features and components.
-For experienced snowshoers, the Evos have semi-aggressive traction that engages with each step and binding straps that work in freezing temperatures.
+The Evo is one of the easiest snowshoes in our test to use.
+Novice snowshoers will appreciate the simple unibody design that lacks daunting features and components.
+For experienced snowshoers, the Evo has semi-aggressive traction that engages with each step and binding straps that work in freezing temperatures.

-— Jediah Porter
+— Ian McEleney and Jediah Porter

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More